Ko-kn3t/wiki.jacobshodd.com/content/cheatsheets/security/one-liners.md

 # One Liners

-This is simply a random assortment of useful one line commands that I use grequently.
+This is simply a random assortment of useful one line commands that I use frequently.

 ## Mounting Shared Folders for VMWare